isomerpages/pa-corp/news-and-speeches/news/_posts/2023-02-14-post-Suggestion on Honouring the Contributions of Centenarians.md

 description: ""
 image: /images/NewsRoom/Parliament House.jpg
 ---
-### Suggestion on Honouring the Contributions of Centenarians
+### Safeguards to Deter Improper Procurement Practices
-**Response to parliamentary question on the suggestion made in the House on 8 March 2017 that the President of Singapore issues congratulatory notes to Singapore centenarians on the occasion of their birthdays**
+**Response to parliamentary question on safeguards to deter improper procurement practices for engagement and payment of vendors for grassroots services**

 ![](/images/NewsRoom/Parliament%20House.jpg)